InteractiveDataVis/Interactive-Data-Vis-Fall2020/tutorial0_serve/README.md

 - to set up installations for your [local development environment](./1_INSTALL.md)
 - to get comfortable with the [Github workflow](./2_GIT_SETUP.md)
-- to [serve](./3_BASIC_SERVER.md) for the first time
+- to learn how to [serve](./3_BASIC_SERVER.md) your pages so that you can see/interact with them while you are coding

 ## Week 0 Assignment:

-- [ ] Replicate tihs environment on your own computer.
+- [ ] Replicate this environment on your own computer.
 You should leverage the files present in the root of this directory in your repository (`tutorial0_serve/` [index.html](index.html), [style.css](style.css), [main.js](main.js))
    1. First, confirm you have all the [installations](./1_INSTALL.md) on your machine.
 If you have no errors, proceed to the next step.
-   2. With your github username, fork this repository and follow the [github workflow](./2_GIT_SETUP.md)
+   2. While logged in to your github username, follow the [github workflow](./2_GIT_SETUP.md) to fork this repository into your own account.
    3. Ensure that you can [serve](./3_BASIC_SERVER.md) locally.
 - [ ] Using your local server, update the language in the console log.
-Pick anything at all -- but it should be different than 'Hello World!' to show that your javascrip code changes are connected to your site.
-You should see this in the inspector of your local serve.
+Pick anything at all -- but it should be different than 'Hello World!' to show that your javascript code changes are connected to your site.
+You should see this in the browser inspector of your local serve.
 - [ ] Push these changes up to your forked repository.
 You should see your commit and any code changes in the github repo.
 - [ ] Post your code and deployed links to the Tutorial 1 post on the Commons.